Jean Rae Baxter

 For her second novel, she returned to crime.
 Her literary murder mystery, Looking for Cardenio (2008), centred upon the discovery of an old manuscript that might be Shakespeare’s lost play, Cardenio.

 As before, she has interspersed novel writing with the crafting of short stories.
-A second collection, Scattered Light, is scheduled for publication in the fall of 2011.
+A second collection, Scattered Light, was published in the fall of 2011.

 Please follow the links for more information about her writing and about upcoming launches, signings and other events.
 If you would like to contact her with comments or questions about her work, you may reach her by e-mail at jeanraebaxter@sympatico.ca.
 She will be delighted to visit your book club or your school or to take part in signings, readings, panels and other events.
 You could also visit her author page on facebook at http://www.facebook.com/JeanRaeBaxterBooks.